Highlights Of The Pyeongchang Olympics Closing Ceremony, In Photos

 toggle caption

-Four-time Olympian Arianna Fontana of Italy, celebrating in the Parade of Athletes, won gold, silver and bronze in Pyeongchang.
+Four-time Olympian Arianna Fontana of Italy donned the gold, silver and bronze medals she won in the short track speedskating events in Pyeongchang.

 David Ramos/Getty Images